-The longer an invoice sits as accounts receivable, will lead to cash flow issues and at some point in time it may turn into bad debt.
+The longer an invoice sits as accounts receivable, will lead to cash flow issues, and at some point in time it may turn into bad debt.
 Thus, it is important for you to be top of the ageing of each bill.
-This helps in identifying the bills which are pending from long-time and ones which require immediate action
+This helps in identifying the bills which are pending from long-time and ones that require immediate action

-To ensure better credit management, you can define maximum Credit Limit based on the credibility, the volume of transactions, the capacity of repayment etc. for your customers.
-This will help business owners in overselling to a customer beyond the defined credit limit.
+To ensure better credit management, you can define maximum Credit Limit based on the credibility, the volume of transactions, the capacity of repayment, etc. for your customers.
+This will help business owners in overselling a customer beyond the defined credit limit.

-While this sounds true, automating accounts receivables process using accounting software will be key for businesses.
-Accounting software helps in ease of managing the receivables, easy to track the pending invoices and real-time status of receivables and ageing of bills.
+While this sounds true, automating the accounts receivables process using accounting software will be key for businesses.
+Accounting software helps in ease of managing the receivables, easy to track the pending invoices and real-time status of receivables and aging of bills.

-Find out How Tally.ERP 9 can help you recording credit sales and tracking complete accounts receivables
+Find out How TallyPrime can help you record credit sales and track complete accounts receivables.

 What is GST Reconciliation & How it is Different from GSTR 2A Reconciliation